Finite generation for valuations computing stability thresholds and applications to K-stability: Finite generation

 We now present the proof of Theorem \ref{thm:f.g. criterion}.

-\begin{proof}[Proof of Theorem \ref{thm:f.g. criterion}] (1) $\Rightarrow$ (2) is well-known (in fact in a suitable neighbourhood $U$ all $(X_v,\Delta_v)$ are isomorphic), see \cite{LX-higher-rank}*{Lemma 2.10}.
+\begin{proof}[Proof of Theorem \ref{thm:f.g. criterion}] (1) $\Rightarrow$ (2) in fact in a suitable neighbourhood $U$ all $(X_v,\Delta_v)$ are isomorphic, see \cite{LX-higher-rank}*{Lemma 2.10} or Lemma \ref{l-finitegeneratedimpliesisom}.
 (3) $\Rightarrow$ (1) by Lemma \ref{lem:S linear imply f.g. general}.
 So it remains to prove (2) $\Rightarrow$ (3).
 The key point is that if a concave function takes rational values with linearly bounded denominators on rational points, then it is linear.

-By Lemma \ref{lem:S linear imply f.g. interval}, the $S$-invariant function is concave on the simplex containing $v_0$.
-In particular, it is Lipschitz and we may find some constant $C$ such that
+Denote by $(Y,E)$ the log smooth model of $(X,\Delta)$ that appears in the definition of $\Sigma$.
+By Lemma \ref{lem:S linear imply f.g. interval}, the $S$-invariant function is concave on the simplex of $\QM(Y,E)$ containing $v_0$.
+In particular, it is Lipschitz in a neighborhood of $v_0$ in $\Sigma$, and we may find some constant $C>0$ such that